mclemente/simplefog/README.md

 ## License

 This package is under an [MIT license](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).

 ## Credit

-- This is a continuation of SimpleFog, created by Vance.
-This is now being maintained under this fork with his permission.
-This was under the MIT license and continues to be so.
+- This is a fork of SimpleFog, created by Vance.